 Another study published in JCER suggests that students who play video gamers might have a high level of confidence and motivation level; rather those students who do play games.
 Researchers observed 1,274 first and second graders in Chile over three months, during which the students played various educational games.
 By the end of the study, teachers reported increased student motivation and improved technology skills.
 The sense of achievement in video games work similarly to the concept of rewards which we, teachers, use as an assessment and student engagement strategy in the classroom to motivate their spirits.

 According to CUMSPH research, children who played video games almost three or four times a week have had around 1.75% increased odds of high intellectual functioning and 1.88% increased odds of overall competence.
 Moreover, kids who play video games seem to have fewer relationship issues with their peers and friends.

 Although, there are many more benefits of playing video games.
 However, these benefits can become side effects when games become too much priority over education and family.
-Therefore, sport, whether indoor or outdoor, should be time-bound with children daily time table.
-I believe that educational video games not only have a positive impact on students’ academic progress; it also provides a fun learning environment for students.
+Therefore, indoor or outdoor sports should be time-bound with children’s daily timetable.
+I believe that educational video games positively impact students’ academic progress; it also provides a fun learning environment for students.
 Because at the end of the day, learning is about much more than just getting another A.